Beginning of this new millennium ICT recognized as efficient instrument to promote

 -

-Core group of project IT professionals: development-partner-funded projects
+Core group of project IT professionals: LGED has an ICT Core Group consisting of

-executed by LGED, there is a core group, albeit a small one, which has worked on
+is a core group, albeit a small one, in the development-partner-funded projects

 -